Axalta Coating Systems Ltd. (AXTA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for AXTA is $31.79, which is $3.81 above than the current price.
-The public float for AXTA is 219.07M, and at present, short sellers hold a 2.93% of that float.
-The average trading volume of AXTA on March 17, 2023 was 2.25M shares.
+The average price predicted by analysts for AXTA is $31.79, which is $3.52 above the current price.
+The public float for AXTA is 219.07M and currently, short sellers hold a 2.93% ratio of that float.
+The average trading volume of AXTA on March 22, 2023 was 2.92M shares.

 AXTA’s Market Performance

-The stock of Axalta Coating Systems Ltd. (AXTA) has seen a -5.39% decrease in the past week, with a -3.47% drop in the past month, and a 6.36% gain in the past quarter.
-The volatility ratio for the week is 3.21%, and the volatility levels for the past 30 days are at 2.76% for AXTA.
-The simple moving average for the last 20 days is -4.23% for AXTA stock, with a simple moving average of 10.36% for the last 200 days.
+AXTA’s stock has seen a -3.35% decrease for the week, with a -2.86% drop in the past month and a 11.97% gain in the past quarter.
+The volatility ratio for the week is 2.68%, and the volatility levels for the past 30 days are at 2.78% for Axalta Coating Systems Ltd. The simple moving average for the last 20 days is -3.18% for AXTA stock, with a simple moving average of 10.82% for the last 200 days.

 Analysts’ Opinion of AXTA